loorollbinoculars/InfinitelySubdividable/README.md

 # Infinitely subdividable, resizable panels

+Note - this is a work in progress and is not ready for development yet, but it can produce a usable demo.

 A React panel component that is fully user-customisable, and infinitely subdividable.
 Make a dashboard that perfectly fits your needs, using intuitive dragging and dropping controls.

 Inspired by Blender's [Areas](https://docs.blender.org/manual/en/latest/interface/window_system/areas.html).